 The user should not enable the 2x oversampling stage when the CLK\IN frequency exceeds 80 MHz, as is the case for the higher PC graphics formats and 1080P HDTV.
 In this case the DLL should be bypassed using the vesa\clk register to disable the 2x frequency generation.
-As explained in the detailed register map description for this register, it is still possible to support 20-bit 4:2:2 input in this mode (e.g., for 1080P).
+As explained in the detailed register map description for this register, it is still possible to support 20-bit 4:2:2 input in this mode (for example, for 1080P).

 A second bypass mode operation exists for the DLL, enabled by the dll\bypass register.
 When this bypass mode is active, the CLKIN input is assumed to be 2x pixel frequency.
-This mode is meant only for test purposes as it does not correspond to any mode in the supported input formats table.

-4.4 Color Space Conversion (CSC)
+6.4 Color Space Conversion (CSC)